-Explorer Post 901 is sponsored by the Placer County Sheriff’s Department.
+Explorer Post 901 is a 503(1)C under the Placer Sheriff's Activities League.
 This successful program is designed to educate and involve young men and women in police operations and to interest them in law enforcement functions, whether they enter the field of law enforcement or not.

 MINIMUM QUALIFICATIONS FOR EXPLORER POST # 901

 - Be between the ages of 15-20 years of age